miikanissi/mblog/about.md

 My name is Miika, I'm a software developer and a Linux/UNIX enthusiast located in Queens, New York.
 I particularly enjoy learning new paradigms of programming languages and finding simple, efficient solutions.

 I work as a Software Developer at [Tawasta](https://tawasta.fi/en/).
-My work revolves around building open source business solutions for Odoo, business management software, using a technology stack of Python, Javascript, XML/SCSS.
+My work revolves around building open source business solutions for Odoo, enterprise resource planning (ERP) software, using a technology stack of Python, Javascript, XML/SCSS.

 When I'm not programming or working with computers, I enjoy lifting weights, reading and being in nature.